smolijar/gitwiki-thesis/src/design/emily.md

 2. Synchronized cursor

 This is the solution I implemented in the early prototype.
-The idea is, to modify the source markup before rendering and sneakily insert a mark on the cursor that will be recognized and replaced in the HTML with invisible element.
+The idea is to modify the source markup before rendering and sneakily insert a mark on the cursor that will be recognized and replaced in the HTML with invisible element.

 That is generally not a terrible idea, but it requires the language mode to `safelyInsert` the ninja to any given line.
 Most of the time it is simple for Markdown and Asciidoc alike, though none of them have syntax for in-line comments.